RickCarlino/nerves-system-dev-env/README.md

 MIX_TARGET=rpi mix firmware
 ```

 If there were no errors, you can exit the directory and destroy the remaining project files.
+The purpose of building the project was to ensure all required dependencies had installed properly.

 ```
 cd ..